-- Llama selfie: In Machu Picchu, llamas and alpacas roam freely.
+- Llama selfie: In Machu Picchu, about 30 llamas roam freely.
 Take advantage of this and get one of the best shots (or at least one of the most memorable) and grab a selfie with one of the furry friends!
 Not feeling the selfie?
 Frame your photo instead to feature them in the foreground.

 For even more ideas for your Machu Picchu pictures, check out our traveler’s guide to Machu Picchu sights.

 When packing for your trip to Machu Picchu, keep it light.
 You will be walking (or hiking) in elevation and having a heavy pack will only slow you down.
 Here’s our recommended gear list to make your photo trip a successful one: